Joyte/JoyRouter/docs/jrdoc/param.md

         In this example, `authorization` is an argument that will be obtained from the header and passed to the function parameter `authorization`.

+    === "contentType:"

+        The `contentType:` part specifies the content type of the argument.
+This is only used for `body` arguments.

+        ```jsdoc
+        @param where:body type:object contentType:application/json name:body | The request body
+        ```

+        In this example, `body` is an argument that will be obtained from the body of the request and interpreted as a `json` object.

 !!! abstract "Flags"

     There are additional optional flags that can be used to provide more information about the parameters.